intermine/im-docs/docs/webapp/diagnostic/index.rst

 Diagnostic
 ================================

-Here is list of check points before you release a webapp or when you have any issues:
+Things to test if something goes wrong when releasing your InterMine webapp:

+#.
+Restart Tomcat

+ #.
+Tomcat may not restart successfully, be sure to check the Tomcat process really is gone.

-1. Check MINE.properties files
+#.
+Check MINE.properties files

-    a. make sure base-url is valid
-    b. correct placement / name

-1. Is tomcat running?

-    a. stop tomcat
-    b. run `ps aux | grep tomcat`, any live tomcat process?
-    c. restart tomcat
+  #.
+The `base-url` property must valid or else queries will not run properly.
+  #.
+This file must live in the `.intermine` directory

-2. Remove old code
+#.
+Remove old code

-    a. run `ant clean-all`, sometimes you have to manually remove the webapp and its jar from tomcat webapps directory.
+ #.
+Run `ant clean-all` - sometimes you have to manually remove the webapp and its jar from tomcat webapps directory.
-    b. `ls` (make sure /build is gone)
+ #.
+Make sure `/build` is gone from your `webapp` directory.

-3. release webapp
+#.
+Release webapp

     a. run `ant default remove-webapp release-webapp`

+ If that still doesn't solve your problem, let us know!